 Some people can’t go a day without eating some hummus.
 The best thing is that it’s very healthy!

-Can hummus be microwaved?
-It can, but you could also heat it on the stove in a saucepan – both are a simple process.
+Can you microwave hummus?
+You can, but you could also heat it on the stove in a saucepan – both are a simple process.
 However, if you want to achieve the best consistency and taste, there are more details to those methods than you might think.

 If you love hummus as much as we do, you definitely want it to preserve its amazing taste.
 You don’t have to prepare a new batch each and every time.
 You can always reheat your hummus, and we are here to show you how!